covidatlas/li/docs/sources.md

 ## Criteria for sources

-See [./source-criteria.md](Source criteria) to determine if a source should be included in this project.
+See [Source criteria](./source-criteria.md) to determine if a source should be included in this project.

 ## Writing a source